gergo85/oc-backend-plus/README.md

 ##Backend Plus plugin for October CMS
-This plugin extend the backend to some new features and widgets.
+This plugin extend the backend to some new widgets, features and components.

 ###New Widgets
 * System status plus (updates, plugins and themes)